 Rustic & Natural

 We will continue to see plenty more of the beloved rustic wedding next year, but with a slight shift in presentation.
 Like Floret Florals predicted for 2015, florals will continue be more natural and free-form feeling more like a handpicked bouquet of roadside wildflowers and less structured than a nosegay of roses.
 Naturally, venues that compliment rustic weddings, like old barns, little country churches, and sprawling parks will continue to be popular, as will the rise of the backyard wedding.
 Softer colors and natural earth tones will dominate color palettes, with pale greens, peaches, and violets making a strong comeback.
-Spray painted mason jars for centerpieces, big terra cotta planters of mums for the aisle, wooden chairs, natural burlap, and unbleached muslin are great go-tos for creating a rustic, natural wedding.
+Greenery garlands, driftwood accents, big terra cotta planters of mums for the aisle, wooden chairs, vintage lace and natural linen fabrics, and unbleached muslin are great go-tos for creating a rustic, natural wedding.

 Pretty in Pastel